lucasbarrosomk6/disco/bible/my_manual.md

 4. Write integration tests for critical user flows
 5. Aim for comprehensive test coverage of the file's functionality
 6. Do not include tests that interact with external APIs (except our own database)
+7. Update relevant job notes in this manual after completing the testing task

 ## Task Tracking Job